The Power of Positive Shopping campaign (POPS) is all set to do some radical matchmaking!

 Giving Britain’s ethical makers a fighting chance.

-Blue Patch is a social enterprise and online directory that promotes high-end sustainable and local businesses.
+Blue Patch is a social enterprise and directory that promotes high-end sustainable and local businesses.

-We’ve launched the POPS campaign as a response to key issues that our 300+ members have voiced to us over the past two years – the lack of time and resources to get their products seen by consumers who care.
+We’ve launched the POPS campaign as a response to key issues that our 400 + members have voiced to us over the past three years – the lack of time and resources to get their products seen by customers.

 Our campaign is wholly practical, helping Britain’s makers and producers to colonise an ‘alternative retail market’, one that’s collaborative, flexible and a bridge to their target market.

-The Power of Positive Shopping is not only about encouraging the business community to take part and support unique small businesses, artisans and small batch manufacturers but also about raising awareness for sustainable, ethically-made local goods and to foster the circular economy.
+The Power of Positive Shopping is not only about encouraging the business community to support unique small businesses, artisans and small batch manufacturers but also about raising awareness for sustainable, ethically-made local goods and to foster the circular economy.

 Fostering sustainability in business.

-100% of Blue Patch’s income supports local sustainable business including renewable energy, education, community and conservation programmes.
+100% of Blue Patch’s income supports local sustainable business, renewable energy, community and conservation programmes.

-We believe that the time is ripe to embrace low carbon production, bolstering the circular economy and encouraging a culture of ‘made to last, repair and reuse’.
+We believe the time is ripe to embrace low carbon production, bolstering the circular economy and encouraging a culture of ‘made to last, repair and reuse’.

 With the harsh reality of climate change being challenged by vested political interests, British businesses can leap ahead of the crowd, becoming an inspiration to all by protecting the environment and the local economy – after all they belong together!

-The campaign has immediate access to some of the most exceptional sustainable businesses from the tip to the toe of the British Isles.
+The campaign has immediate access to exceptional sustainable businesses across the British Isles.
 Just to name a few, Orkney Chairs from Kirkwall, Celtic & Co in Newquay, Cornwall, Brambleberry Jams in Lisburn, Northern Ireland, ethical fashion brand Kitty Ferreira in Catford, south London.

 POPS supporters can therefore select from a curated community of really ethical SMEs – the campaign ticks both the local and sustainable boxes.